 You but the two frame halves together as shown above and then install a 4" x 1" wide piece of stringer scrap with 18ga brads.
 Make sure you apply glue to both the butt joint of the face frames as well as to the 4" reinforcement strip.
+Please make sure that the butt joint is as tight as possible.
+This component dictates the final width of the windscreen, so it's got to be as close to perfect as you can make it.

 This is a bit better picture that illustrates how the face frames go together.
 Do NOT move these parts until the glue is dry!
 Until it's attached to the rest of the windscreen frame, this part is very weak and must be handled with care.
 I recommend pinning it from the opposite side as well once the glue dries.
-Use /4" brads to keep them from penetrating too far and coming out the other side of the frame.
+Use 3/4" brads to keep them from penetrating too far and coming out the other side of the frame.